 Faith is the cardinal truth destroyer

-Another popular short cut is to use faith.
+The most widespread ‘apparent’ short cut to truth is faith.
 Faith is invoked by religions where no reasons can be offered.
 In fact, faith is the belief that reasons are not necessary.
 Faith is the antithesis of reason.
-To accept something as true on faith is to accept it as true without any reasons at all!
-If you are a serious truth seeker you must not rely on faith because this is the destruction of your standard of truth.
+To accept something as true on faith is to accept it as true without any reasons at all, and often in contradiction to evidence to the contrary.

 Truth is the correct identification of some aspect(s) of reality.
-Truth is that which corresponds to reality, and evidence and reasons are the means of showing that the standard of correspondence to reality has been met.
-To accept a claim without any evidence in support is to abandon any standard of truth and therefore destroy any capability for certainty in your mind on any issue.
+Truth is that which corresponds to reality, and evidence and reasons are the means of showing that the criterium of correspondence to reality has been met.
+To accept a claim without any supporting evidence or reason is to abandon reality as the standard of truth and therefore destroy any capability for certainty in your mind on any other issue.
 Remember that certainty increases with the weight of evidence.
 It is a measure of how much evidence supports a claim or idea.